100 Notable alumni of

 -

 Dwane Lyndon Casey is an American retired basketball coach who most recently served as the head coach of the Detroit Pistons before transitioning to a front office position with the team.
-He is a former NCAA basketball player and coach, having played and coached there for over a decade before moving on to the NBA.
+He is a former NCAA basketball player and coach, having played and coached NCAA basketball for over a decade before moving on to the NBA.
 He was previously the head coach of the Minnesota Timberwolves and the Toronto Raptors, with whom he won the NBA Coach of the Year Award in 2018.

 -